invoke-ai/InvokeAI/docs/features/TEXTUAL_INVERSION.md

 You may personalize the generated images to provide your own styles or objects by training a new LDM checkpoint and introducing a new vocabulary to the fixed model as a (.pt) embeddings file.
-Alternatively, you may use or train HuggingFace Concepts embeddings files (.bin) from <https://huggingface.co/sd-concepts-library>
+Alternatively, you may use or train HuggingFace Concepts embeddings files (.bin) from
-and its associated notebooks.
+<https://huggingface.co/sd-concepts-library> and its associated notebooks.

 ## **Training**

-To train, prepare a folder that contains images sized at 512x512 and execute the following:
+To train, prepare a folder that contains images sized at 512x512 and execute the
+following:

-### WINDOWS:
+### WINDOWS

 As the default backend is not available on Windows, if you're using that platform, set the environment variable `PL_TORCH_DISTRIBUTED_BACKEND` to `gloo`

 ```bash
 python3 ./main.py --base ./configs/stable-diffusion/v1-finetune.yaml \